 Yes, filing a renewal abstract before expiration creates a fresh 10-year lien period.

-Thus, the10-year period starts fresh with each renewal filing per Texas Property Code § 52.006.
-File your renewal abstract before the original expires to maintain priority.
 After 10 years without renewal, the lien expires automatically, but the underlying judgment may remain collectible through other methods.
-Bankruptcy and appeals can toll (pause) the 10-year clock.
+Bankruptcy and appeals can pause the 10-year clock in some situations.

 How long does an abstract of judgment lien last in Texas?

-Texas judgment liens last 10 years from recording date and can be renewed indefinitely before expiration.
+Texas judgment liens typically last 10 years from the recording date and can be renewed before expiration.

 Can an abstract attach to my homestead?